-What Expiry Dates And Best-Before Dates Really Mean
+What Expiry And Best-Before Dates *Really* Mean - Chatelaine

-Nearly half of all food waste happens at home.
-And one 2018 report links food wastage to our confusion around best-before dates.
+According to Dalhousie University, Canadians may be wasting 13.5 percent more food at home since the start of pandemic.
+Based on a previous study, Canadians were already throwing away 63 percent of household food, so the increase is staggering.
+(Especially so given the fact that cutting food waste is a key to fighting climate change—a much-shared statistic says that if food waste were a country, it would be the third highest emitter of greenhouse gases after the U.S. and China.)

+While the study takes into account that the increase may be proportional (given that Canadians have been cooking and eating more often at home during the pandemic), a 2019 UQAM study shows that many consumers have confusion around best-before and expiry dates.
 Many assume that if the best-before date has passed, it means the product has gone bad—but this isn’t always the case.
 Best-before dates are actually more of a suggestion than a strict guideline.

-The only items with strict expiry dates are infant formulas, meal replacements, formulated liquid diets used for oral or tube feeding, and nutritional supplements.
-These items should not be sold or eaten after the indicated date has past.
+According to Lori Nikkel, CEO of Second Harvest, only five foods expire and should not be eaten after a best-before date, including: “meal replacements (such as Boost), baby formula, protein bars and a couple of prescriptions.
+Otherwise, those dates identify the 'key freshness' of a product, not its safety, and the dates are often very conservative.”

-Packaged products with a shelf-life greater than 90 days — like canned foods, dry goods (rice, pasta, and dried beans) and frozen food — don’t need a best-before date, but may still include one.
-Those year-old crackers and potato chips probably won’t make you sick, they’ll just taste a bit stale.
+Packaged products with a shelf-life greater than 90 days — such as canned foods, dry goods (rice, pasta, and dried beans) and frozen food — don’t need a best-before date, but may still include one.
+Those year-old crackers and potato chips probably won’t make you sick; they’ll just taste a bit stale.

 What about when you can’t figure out if the numbers on the package are indicating the day, month or year?
 According to regulations, the year must appear first, followed by the month and then the day.
 Confused if the month is March or May?
 Check out this list of abbreviations so you can consume with confidence.

-To minimize food waste, adopt a take what you need and eat what you take mentality.
+To minimize food waste, adopt a take-what-you-need and eat-what-you-take mentality.
 And when in doubt, throw it out!
 For perishables prone to spoilage, here’s what you need to know when it comes to best-before dates:

 All fresh meat and poultry, as well as cured meats, like bacon and lunch meats, should be consumed by their best-before date.
 Bought an extra-large package of chicken breasts on sale?
 Freeze what you know you won’t get through prior to the best-before date.
 Same goes for bacon and deli meats—they’ll last in the freezer for up to one month.